 - Triple-digit interest rates are the norm.
 Illinois has the fourth highest payday and title lending fees in the nation, costing Illinois families over a half billion dollars per year: $270,204,194 in payday loan fees and $233,259,868 in title loan fees.

 - The average APR on a payday loan is 316 percent, and the average APR on an Illinois title loan is 188 percent!

 The Rule Would Protect Consumers from “Debt Trap” Payday Loans.

-Generally, for payday and auto title loans payable in 45 days or less, the lender will be required to determine whether the consumer has the ability to repay the loan based on the consumer’s income and expenses.
-“Ability to repay” (ATR) means the consumer could repay the loan in full when due and still meet basic living expenses and major financial obligations.
+- Generally, for payday and auto title loans payable in 45 days or less, the lender would be required to determine whether the consumer has the ability to repay the loan based on the consumer’s income and expenses.
+“Ability to repay” means the consumer could repay the loan in full when due and still meet basic living expenses and major financial obligations.

-In Illinois, most payday loan consumers are lower-income, earning $30,000 or less per year.
-The ATR protection would benefit lower-income consumers the most.
+- In Illinois, most payday loan consumers are lower-income, earning $30,000 or less per year.
+The ability-to-repay protection would benefit lower-income consumers, who are disproportionately people of color, the most.